Avoid Bed Bugs When you Travel

 I have come up with some tips and tricks that I have

-used to keep my home free from bedbugs despite my
+used to help me avoid and keep my home free from bedbugs despite my

 travels to both the high and low places.